Confidence-Uncertainty Boundary Calibration for Bayesian Deep Learning in Medical Image Analysis: Experiments

+The foundation of the screening system developed is the COVID-Net-Large architecture proposed in~\citep{Wang2020}.
 This specialized architecture was selected because it utilizes a lightweight projection-expansion-projection-extension design pattern explicitly tailored for chest radiography.
 This domain-specific design offers superior feature extraction capabilities for thoracic pathology compared to general-purpose models adapted via transfer learning.

-This architecture was adapted to create the BCXR-Net.
+Thes COVID-Net-Large architecture was adapted to create a Bayesian version: BCXR-Net.

-\paragraph{BCXR-Net}
+\paragraph{BCXR-Net:}

 To adapt the architecture, the classification head was first modified, which consists of three fully connected layers.
 Dropout regularization with a rate of 0.2 was incorporated after the first two fully connected layers (before the final classifier layer) to provide complementary regularization for improved generalization.
-The modified network was then converted into a Bayesian variant, denoted as BCXR-Net, by replacing standard convolutional and linear layers with their Bayesian counterparts using the reparameterization trick~\cite{blundell2015weight}.
-By treating the weights as random variables sampled from learned distributions rather than point estimates, this architecture enables the direct integration of uncertainty quantification into the forward pass~\cite{arias2024analysis}.
+The modified network was then converted into a Bayesian variant, denoted as BCXR-Net, by replacing standard convolutional and linear layers with their Bayesian counterparts using the reparameterization trick~\citep{blundell2015weight, krishnan2022bayesiantorch}.
+By treating the weights as random variables sampled from learned distributions rather than point estimates, this architecture enables the direct integration of uncertainty quantification into the forward pass~\citep{arias2024analysis}.

-\paragraph{Integration of Confidence-Uncertainty Boundary Loss} To further enhance the discriminative capability of the model's uncertainty estimates, the proposed \ac{CUB-Loss} is integrated into the Bayesian framework.
+\paragraph{Integration of Confidence--Uncertainty Boundary Loss:} To further enhance the discriminative capability of the model's uncertainty estimates, the proposed \ac{CUB-Loss} is integrated into the Bayesian framework.
 The total objective function defined in Eq.~(\ref{eq:total_loss}) is optimized.
 Following the joint optimization strategy described in Section~\ref{sec:joint_optimization}, a warm-up strategy is employed in which $\beta$ is set to 0 for the first 5 epochs and then fixed at 0.1 for the remaining training epochs.
 For the specific configuration of the \ac{CUB-Loss}, the confidence threshold is set to $\gamma = 0.9$, which corresponds to a theoretical uncertainty lower bound of approximately 0.325.

-\paragraph{Training protocol and hyperparameters} The experiment was implemented using the PyTorch framework.
+\paragraph{Training protocol and hyperparameters:} The experiment was implemented using the PyTorch\textsuperscript{®} framework.
 All experiments were conducted with a fixed random seed of 42 to ensure reproducibility.